Hdurian-CH/AIStudio/README.md

 # AIStudio
 ## How to use

 git clone Blazor App.
-Cd to appsetting.json and input your api key and option_id.
+Cd to appsetting.json and input your api key

 ## Initial